spencermountain/compromise/README.md

       <summary>☂️ Isn't javascript too...</summary>
       <p></p>
       <ul>
-        yeah..
+        yeah!
         <br/>
         it wasn't built to compete with the stanford tagger, and may not fit every project.
         <br/>
-        all string stuff is synchronous too, and parallelizing is weird.
+        string stuff is synchronous too, and parallelizing is weird.
         <br/>
-        See <a href="https://github.com/nlp-compromise/compromise/wiki/Speed">here</a> for information about speed & performance.
+        See <a href="https://github.com/nlp-compromise/compromise/wiki/Speed">here</a> for information about speed & performance, and
+        <a href="https://github.com/nlp-compromise/compromise/wiki/Justification">here></a> for project motivations
       </ul>
       <p></p>
     </details>